-Crossover Day for the state legislature is scheduled Thursday, March 12 this year.
+Crossover Day for the state legislature is today.
 It is one of the busiest days for lawmakers and they often remain in session late into the night and early morning hours.
 So, what exactly is Crossover Day, you ask?
 Read on.

 40 Days: Unlike Congress, which meets year-round and takes frequent breaks, The Georgia General Assembly meets for 40 legislative days at the beginning of each year.
 You may have noticed that the General Assembly begins in January and ends sometime in April, so these obviously aren’t 40 calendar days.